Jeansen/cdmn/README.md

     URxvt.cdmn.x: -1
     URxvt.cdmn.y: 0

+In addition you should set scrollbars to be invisible, activate 32bit colors and make the background black.
+Here is an suggestion of the minimal settings necessary.

+    URxvt*scrollBar:        false
+    URxvt*background:       rgba:0000/0000/0000/f000
+    URxvt*depth:            32
+    URxvt*perl-lib:         /home/<USERNAME>/.urxvt/

+I have put an example .Xresouces file with the minimal necessary settings, including some color overwrites to make it look like in the example screenshots.
+Make sure you adapt the line `URxvt*perl-lib: /home/<USERNAME>/.urxvt/` accordingly.

 # Please note
 This extension is with relevance to its current stage [bleeding edge alpha](https://de.wikipedia.org/wiki/Release_early,_release_often).
 If you followed the installation instructions above it should run on any Debian based distribution, though.

+# Known Issues (To be fixed soon!)
+- The network gauges may not work, if there are NICs like docker0 (and maybe others)
+- Some calculation fails for the filesystem usage with optical devices.

 # What am I working on currently?
 Most of the configurations in use are in code.
 Currently I am in the process to make things work via .Xresources